gmac/constellation-js/README.md

 **grid.findPathWithFewestNodes** `grid.findPathWithFewestNodes( startId, goalId );`
 Convenience method for running `grid.findPath` configured to find a path to goal using the fewest node connections rather than the shortest distance.

-**grid.snapPointToGrid**
+**grid.snapPointToGrid** `grid.snapPointToGrid( point );`
-Snaps the provided point P to the nearest position among all line connections within the node grid.
+Snaps the provided point to the nearest position among all joined line segments within the node grid.
+The snapped point will be plotted at the nearest available line segment, or the nearest grid point if no line segments are defined.
+Returns a meta object with the following attributes:

+ - `point`: the snapped `Point` object.
+ - `offset`: the snapped offset distance from the original point.
+ - `segment`: an array of node ids defining the line segment on which the point was snapped.

+**grid.bridgePoints** `grid.bridgePoints( startPt, goalPt, confineToGrid? );`
+Creates a grid path bridging between two `Point` objects that are not connected to the grid.
+This is a composite operation intended to take two dynamic input locations, and intelligently connect them through the existing grid structure.
+The steps of this algorithm operate as follows:

+ 1. Test if start and goal are contained within a common polygon; if so, return a direction-connection array specifying: [start, goal].

+ 2. (...not yet implemented...)
+Test if points fall within adjacent polygons, and if they may be connected directly through the common side.

+ 3. Dynamically join start and goal points into the motion grid, then run pathfinder.
+Dynamic point inclusion works as follows:

+  - If start or goal points fall within a polygon, then they'll be connected to their encompassing polygons' node rings.

+  - Otherwise, start and goal points will create tether nodes that snap and join to the grid.

+The `bridgePoints` method will always return an array of point objects starting with the originally specified `startPt`.
+The array will also contain additional path positions, and finally the `goalPt`.
+Optionally, you may specify `confineToGrid` as `true`, at which time the `goalPt` will be adjusted to either fall within a polygon area or snap to a grid line.

-**grid.getNearestNodeToPoint**
+**grid.getNearestNodeToPoint** `grid.getNearestNodeToPoint( point );`
-Finds the closest grid node to the specified point position.
+Finds and returns the closest grid `Node` object to the specified `Point` position.
+Performs an optimized sorted search rather than brute-force distance comparisons.

-**grid.getNearestNodeToNode**
+**grid.getNearestNodeToNode** `grid.getNearestNodeToNode( id );`
 Finds the next closest grid node to the specified node id.
+Similar to `getNearestNodeToPoint`, except that the input is a node id rather than a point object.

-**grid.hitTestPointInPolygons**
+**grid.hitTestPointInPolygons** `grid.hitTestPointInPolygons( point );`
-Returns true if the provided point P intersects any Polygons within the grid.
+Returns `true` if the provided point intersects any `Polygon` objects within the grid.

-**grid.getPolygonHitsForPoint**
+**grid.getPolygonHitsForPoint** `grid.getPolygonHitsForPoint( point );`
-Tests a Point for intersections with all Polygons in the grid, and returns their ids.
+Tests a `Point` object for intersections with all `Polygon` objects in the grid, then returns an array of polygon ids that encompass the point.

-**grid.getNodesInPolygon**
+**grid.getNodesInPolygon** `grid.getNodesInPolygon( id );`
-Tests a Polygon for intersections with all nodes in the grid, and returns their ids.
+Takes a polygon id and tests it for intersections with all nodes in the grid, then returns an array of the contained node ids.
+Nodes that compose the polygon's ring will be included in the returned array, even though their edge positions may fail a mathematical hit test.

-**grid.getNodesInRect**
+**grid.getNodesInRect** `grid.getNodesInRect( rect );`
-Tests a Rect for intersections with all nodes in the grid, and returns their ids.
+Tests a `Rect` object for intersections with all nodes in the grid, and returns an array of the contained node ids.

 ## Const.utils